DW0RKiN/M4_FORTH/README.md

 ## Hello World!

 For clarity, macros are divided into several files and stored in the M4 directory.
-To avoid having to manually include each file, a FIRST.M4 file is created that includes all other files.
+To avoid having to manually include each file, a `FIRST.M4` file is created that includes all other files.
 So the first thing that needs to be done is to include this file using:

     include(`./M4/FIRST.M4')dnl

-From now on, they are replaced with `' for {}.
+On the first line immediately change quotes to `{` and `}`.
+All M4 macros use these new quotes.

-LAST.M4 must be appended to the end of the file using:
+`LAST.M4` must be appended to the end of the file using:

-    include ({./M4/LAST.M4})dnl
+    include({./M4/LAST.M4})dnl

 Among other things, this file lists all used runtime library functions.
 For example, to list a string or a number.
 Multiplication and division functions.
 Lists the strings used or allocates space for used variables.